electronicvisions/hbp-sp9-guidebook/mc/using_spiNNaker.rst

     import pyNN.spiNNaker as sim

-The `PyNN 0.7 API <http://neuralensemble.org/trac/PyNN/wiki/API-0.7>`__ implementation is called :py:mod:`sPyNNaker7`.

 Supported PyNN functionality
 ============================

-:py:mod:`sPyNNaker` currently supports a subset of the standard PyNN 0.7 or 0.8 API together with a number of extensions.
+:py:mod:`sPyNNaker` currently supports a subset of the standard PyNN 0.8 API together with a number of extensions.
 The supported interface functions are listed below.
 A possibly more up-to-date list can be found in the `online documentation <http://spinnakermanchester.github.io/latest/spynnaker_limitations.html>`__.